 - Trowel and or transplanter (a trowel with marking for planting depth on it).

 - Pair of small garden snips for harvesting herbs and pruning delicate ends of shrubs and flowers.

 - Jute garden twine for tying up plants.

 - Kneeling pad.

-- Zip ties (good for holding trellises and fencing together, training wooden vines, and more).
+- Black Zip Ties (they hold up to the sun better) - good for holding trellises and fencing together, training wooden vines, and more.

 Once you have your tools, make them work better and last longer by using these steps to care for garden tools.